-- Designing Management Information Systems and Tools: ITIL service design defines some important Management Information System (MIS), such as service portfolio, configuration management system, capacity management information system and security management information system.
+- Designing Management Information Systems and Tools: ITIL service design defines some important Management Information Systems (MIS), such as service portfolio, configuration management system, capacity management information system and security management information system.

-- Designing of Technology and Architecture: Designing technology brings in technological competencies which take care of designs, plan, and processes aligning with IT policies and strategies.
+- Designing of Technology and Architecture: Designing technology brings in technological competencies which take care of designs, plans, and processes aligning with IT policies and strategies.

 - Designing Measurements and Metrics: Process metrics must be aligned with organizational goals and drilled down to each individual role as in balanced scorecard metrics.